-Try to articulate your goal in a short sentence to anchor and focus you throughout the year (e.g. “gain more confidence at work”, “feel better in my body”, “be kind”).
-Then, come up with a discreet, non-threatening habit that supports your goal.
+Articulate the essence of your goal (e.g. “gain more confidence at work”, “feel better in my body”, “be kind”).
+Then, come up with a discreet plan that moves you one step closer.

-When you focus on a small “keystone habit”, you start to build a foundation that is ripe for other healthy habits to flourish and you gain the capacity to make further change.
+When you focus on a small specific habit, you gain the capacity to make progress and make further change.

-Don’t worry about achieving your ultimate vision — just start small and let the rest fall into place.
+Don’t worry about achieving your ultimate vision right away — start small and let the rest fall into place.

 Your environment is very, very important to your success.
 We are creatures of habit and ease so if your environment encourages the habits you want to change, you will end up in a losing battle with your primitive brain.